T-Betts/CV/README.md

 #### Problem Solving

 I love problem solving and logic games of all kinds, and this is what first drew me to coding.
 I enjoy breaking down problems and methodically working through them, and feel at home tackling errors and debugging code.
-I particularly enjoy sites like Codewars, where I try to do 4 or 5 katas a day in a variety of languages to help keep me sharp.
+I particularly enjoy sites like Codewars, where I do katas in a variety of languages to help keep me sharp.
 Here is a link to [my Codewars account](https://www.codewars.com/users/T-Betts)

 ## Experience

 I have no work experience.
-After graduating university I had no idea what I wanted to do and it’s fair to say that the years between university and Makers Academy have not been a roaring success.
-I did a little travelling and was tempted by the idea of journalism but nothing really grabbed me.
-However, that changed after a conversation with a software developer.
+After graduating university I had no idea what I wanted to do and but that all changed after a conversation with a software developer.
 He suggested that I give coding a try and I was instantly hooked.
 I knew that this was something that I wanted to do and the three months at Makers Academy have only reinforced this feeling.
 I am truly passionate about coding and pursuing a career as a full stack web developer.

 ## Education